JesseBonanno/IndeterminateBeam/docs/index.rst

 * Allow for the creation of higher order engineering calculations that inherit from this project.

 This project is based on the `beambending project
-<https://github.com/alfredocarella/simplebendingpractice>`_ by Alfredo Carella which can be used to solve for determinate simply supported structures.
+<https://github.com/alfredocarella/simplebendingpractice>`_ by Alfredo Carella which can be used to solve for determinate simply supported structures :cite:`Carella2019`.

 .. toctree::
    :maxdepth: 2